friendly-bits/POSIX-arrays/README.md

 ## Optimized usage
 - For associative arrays, to avoid performance degradation caused by repeated sorting, group calls to the `set_a_arr_el()` function separately from calls to `get_a_arr_values()` and `get_a_arr_keys()` functions.
 - For both types of arrays, to avoid performance degradation caused by repeated verification, group calls to `unset_[x]_arr_el()` functions separately from calls to `get_[x]_arr_values()` and `get_[x]_arr_[keys/indices]()` functions.
 - For indexed arrays, if you know the number of elements you want to work with in advance, initialize the array with that number of elements before assigning values.
-This will remove the overhead of creating a new element individually.
+This will remove the overhead of creating each new element individually.
 - For small arrays, the functions should be fast enough regardless.

 ## Some more details